khh-Niloy/khh-Niloy/README.md

 ## 🔰 About Me

-### I am a learner and aspiring software engineer with a strong passion for developing fast, responsive MERN stack applications.

-I am committed to advancing my knowledge and skills to become a proficient software engineer, with a focus on building applications that deliver exceptional user experiences and exceed customer expectations.
-My objective is to address real-world challenges through technology, drive innovation, and develop software solutions that are impactful and widely adopted across various industries.
+### I'm a learner and aspiring Software Engineer, passionate about full-stack development and committed to writing clean, scalable, and maintainable code that aligns with industry best practices.

+Currently, I’m learning and building projects using Next.js, TypeScript, Express.js, Mongoose, Redux, and other modern tools — expanding beyond the traditional MERN stack to embrace more advanced and production-ready technologies.

+My next step is to deepen my understanding of Data Structures and Algorithms (DSA) and apply them in real-world projects to build more efficient and optimized solutions.
+My goal is to become a proficient Software Engineer who builds impactful, user-centric software that solves real problems and drives innovation across industries.

-### 🚀 My portfolio : <a href="https://niloy-portfolio.vercel.app/" target="_blank">Hasib Hossain Niloy</a>
+### 🚀 Portfolio : <a href="https://niloy-portfolio.vercel.app/" target="_blank">Hasib Hossain Niloy</a>
+### 📄 Resume : <a href="https://drive.google.com/file/d/1BLx92Yt42G7AEEMrReQ2dp_ZNFCHl5as/view?usp=sharing" target="_blank">hasib_hossain_niloy_full_stack_developery</a>

 ## Current Stats